garyp/autolockd/README.md

 Description
 -----------

-It uses DBUS as system interface, especially the ``org.freedesktop.UPower`` interface.
+It uses DBUS as the system interface, especially the ``org.freedesktop.login1`` interface.
 The idle time is retrieved using ctypes bindings for the MIT screen saver X extension.

 It can be configured to lock prior to suspend or